10 top tips to boost your chances of winning awards

 Written by Phil Bray on 06/12/18

 We believe that entering carefully selected financial awards can be an important part of your marketing strategy.
-We know some of our readers will disagree, and that’s fine.
-We aren’t here to convince you to start entering awards.
-But, here’s our top 10 tips on how to boost your chances of winning if you are wanting to enter.
+Some of our readers will disagree, and that’s fine.
+We aren’t here to convince you to start entering awards!

-However, if you feel that entering (and winning) awards should form part of your strategy, hopefully, this week’s blog will help you do just that.
-We’ve asked regular judges Clive Waller of CWC Research and Phil Billingham of Perceptive Planning for their views.
+However, if you feel that entering (and winning) awards should form part of your strategy, this blog will hopefully help you do just that.
+We’ve asked regular judges Clive Waller of CWC Research and Phil Billingham of Perceptive Planning for their views, and come up with the top 10 tips on how to boost your chances of winning.

 Entering financial awards